 Just as important are her wins for causes she champions.
-Santilli led the Team Sarah Campaign, the efforts of a team of PR professionals who united to advocate and change the federal policy for how adult donor lungs are allocated to children.
+For the Team Sarah Campaign, she, along with a team of PR professionals, united to advocate and change the federal policy for how adult donor lungs are allocated to children.
 Team Sarah worked quickly and tirelessly through social media, ongoing outreach to national and local media outlets, and a Change.org petition that received almost 400,000 signatures to overturn the law that saved a patient’s life.

 Santilli also sits on the board and serves on the communications committee of Musicopia, a locally established organization providing opportunities for underserved children to experience, learn, perform, and appreciate music and music education.

 For the past 20 years, Michele Schimmel has partnered with some of the world’s largest pharmaceutical companies, including Merck, Pfizer, GlaxoSmithKline, Sanofi, and Celgene.